sHiLpA12AnAnD/sHiLpA12AnAnD/README.md

 - 👋 Hi, I’m @sHiLpA12AnAnD
-- 👀 I’m interested in web development
+- 👀 I’m interested in Data Science Projects
-- 🌱 I’m currently learning React and Python
+- 🌱 I’m currently learning ML and Analytics
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 sHiLpA12AnAnD/sHiLpA12AnAnD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.